 - Using fingers, lay out cream cheese cubes and spread cream cheese across the dough (this works best when cream cheese is room temperature and soft)

 - Crumble and spread partially cooked scrambled eggs on dough

-- Spread jalapenos and bacon crumble onto the dough.
+- Spread jalapenos, bacon crumble and shredded cheese (optional) onto the dough.

 - Roll dough along the long edge and pinch the end of the dough to the roll and allow to sit on the seam.

 - Slice into 12 pieces across the roll or 1.5” across the roll, place rolls with spiral showing into 13×9 greased or parchment laid pan with spaces in between or 2 10” dutch ovens

 - Allow the rolls to rise for 1 hour (this will mostly fill in the gaps).

 - Bake rolls for ~30 minutes until dough is 195F and rolls are browned on the top.

 - In small heavy pot, melt butter and whisk flour, mustard, cayenne until thickened and smells nutty.